patricecolet/GESI/README.md

 $ cd ../pdpatch
 $ pd gesi-arduino.pd
 ```
+add console verbose mode in puredata preferences if you run into problems...

 ### Database
 GESI interface runs in a web browser at localhost.
 The database is made by running a python script from web server,
+puredata patch must be running for doing the sound analysis and complete the database.
-the folder containing sounds must be at ~/.gesi/ directory, like this:
+ The folder containing sounds must be at ~/.gesi/ directory, like this:
 ```
 ~/.gesi
 -/sons